jmarymee/iot_replaceable_tls/README.md

 You will need to DO these things:
 - Modify your local hosts file (C:\Windows\system32\drivers\etc\hosts) to point 127.0.0.1 to protocol-gateway.contoso.com
-- Create an Azure IOT Bub with at least ONE device
+- Create an Azure IOT Hub with at least ONE device
 - Obtain Azure IOT Hub Connection String and replace the one in the Azure Protocol Gateway
 - Obtain device info (name, a SAS key - generated from the Device Explorer, Azure IOT Hub URL)
 - Update the uMQTT main.c code to add the device client info and other IOT Hub creds